forcedotcom/DeskApiClient-ObjC/README.md

 **IMPORTANT: Currently we only support prebuilt frameworks.
 If you run carthage with `--no-use-binaries` option, you will get an error.**

 ### Installation using prebuilt Framework
-Starting DeskAPIClient version `3.2.0`, prebuilt frameworks are attached in github releases.
+Starting with DeskAPIClient version `3.2.0`, prebuilt frameworks are attached in github releases.
 In order to use prebuilt frameworks:

 1. Download the appropriate version `Frameworks.zip` file from [Releases](https://github.com/forcedotcom/DeskApiClient-ObjC/releases)
 2. Unarchive the zip file
 3. With your project open in Xcode, select your Target.
 Under General tab, find Embedded Binaries and then click the + button.
 4. Click the Add Other... button, navigate to the framework files (`DeskAPIClient.framework`, `DeskCommon.framework`) and select them.
 Check the Destination: Copy items if needed checkbox when prompted.

-**IMPORTANT: Attached prebuilt frameworks contains a binaries which has been built for a number of architectures `(x86_64, i386, armv7, arm64)`.
+**IMPORTANT: Attached prebuilt frameworks contain binaries which have been built for a number of architectures `(x86_64, i386, armv7, arm64)`.
 According to [this radar](http://www.openradar.me/radar?id=6409498411401216) before submission to AppStore you must strip off simulator slices `(x86_64, i386)`.**

 ## Usage